Danack/RfcCodex/out_parameters.md

 ```

-Although that works, you have to go off and read the comment for the function to that what it is returning, will actually match what you are expecting.
+Although that works, you have to go off and read the comment for the function to see what it is returning, and that it actually matches what you are expecting.

 ```php